 Students may find the texts listed below to be a helpful supplement to lectures and tutorials, as well as a useful set of resources for Exam preparation.
-Works marked with \ are available on Short Loan.
+Works marked with are available on Short Loan at the General Library.

-A. Surveys of Eighteenth-Century France
+A. Useful Surveys of Eighteenth-Century France

-- \Jones, Colin.
-The Great Nation: France from Louis XV to Napoleon.
-London, 2002. [best single-volume history, but very detailed] - \Outram, Dorinda.
-The Enlightenment, Cambridge, 1995; 2nd ed.
+- Colin Jones, The Great Nation: France from Louis XV to Napoleon.
+London, 2002. [best single-volume history, but very detailed] - Dorinda Outram, The Enlightenment, Cambridge, 1995; 2nd ed.
 2006.

-B. Surveys of the French Revolutionary Era
+B. Useful surveys of the Revolutionary and Napoleonic Eras

 - Andress, David.
 1789: The Threshold of the Modern Age.
-New York, 2009. - \Blanning, T. C. W. The French Revolution: Class War or Culture Clash?, New York, 1998.
-Previous editions of this work have a different title.
-[Key Text] - Censer, Jack and Lynn Hunt, eds.
+New York, 2009. - Blanning, T. C. W. The French Revolution: Class War or Culture Clash?, New York, 1998.
+Previous editions of this work have a different title. - Censer, Jack and Lynn Hunt, eds.
 Liberty, Equality, Fraternity: Exploring the French Revolution, Penn State, 2001.
-[CD-ROM and book] - \Doyle, William.
-Oxford History of the French Revolution, Oxford, 1990.
-[Key Text]
+[CD-ROM and book]

-C. Historiography of the Revolution (essay collections)
+C. Introductions to the Historiography of the French Revolution

-- \Blanning, T. C. W. The rise and fall of the French Revolution, Chicago, 1996. - Cox, Marvin.
-The place of the French Revolution in history, Boston, 1998. - Johnson, Douglas.
-French society and the Revolution, Cambridge, 1976. - \Jones, Peter.
+- T. C. W Blanning, ed., The Rise and Fall of the French Revolution, Chicago, 1996. - Marvin Cox, The place of the French Revolution in history, Boston, 1998. - Peter Jones, ed.
 The French Revolution in social and political perspective, London, 1996.
-[Key Text] - \Kates, Gary.
+[Key Text] - Gary Kates ed.
 The French Revolution: recent debates and new controversies, London, 1998. - Peter McPhee, ed., A Companion to the French Revolution, London, 2012.

-D. Important Collections of Translated Primary Sources
+D. Important collections of translated primary sources

-- Hardman, John.
-The French Revolution: the fall of the ancien regime to the Thermidorian Reaction, 1785-1795, London, 1998. - Hunt, Lynn.
-The French Revolution and human rights: a brief documentary history, Boston, 1996. - \Levy, Darline, Harriet Applewhite and Mary Johnson.
-Women in Revolutionary Paris, 1789-1795, Urbana, Il, 1979.
-[Excellent on female participation] - \Mason, Laura and Tracey Rizzo.
-The French Revolution: A Document Collection, New York, 1999.
-[Best single collection of translated documents] - \Stewart, John.
-A documentary survey of the French Revolution, New York, 1951.
+- Lynn Hunt, ed., The French Revolution and human rights: a brief documentary history, Boston, 1996. - Darline Levy, Harriet Applewhite and Mary Johnson, eds., Women in Revolutionary Paris, 1789-1795, Urbana, Il, 1979. - Laura Mason and Tracey Rizzo, eds., The French Revolution: A Document Collection, New York, 1999.
+[Best single collection of translated documents]